THE CONTENTS OF THIS PAGE ARE BEING RELOCATED TO OUR NEW FBI DATA LINKS PAGE

 "According to Fedotov's Vienna-based office, only one out of 100 victims of trafficking is ever rescued."
 How would we ever know this, if the only way of counting victims is by the number of victims arrested/ rescued?
 The article continues "The U.N. crime-fighting office said Tuesday that 2.4 million people across the globe are victims of human trafficking at any one time, and 80 percent of them are being exploited as sexual slaves."
 How would we know if this percentage is even close to being an accurate number of NON sex trafficking victims, because non sex trafficking victims ARE NOT ARRESTED- as the labor into which they are trafficked IS NOT ILLEGAL?

-There are either 193 or 196 countries in the world, depending on what source you find.
+There are either 193 or 196 countries in the world, depending on which source you find.
 If smaller countries have fewer 'victims of trafficking' and larger countries have more victims, is there an average number of victims that can be extracted from the conflicting number of alleged human trafficking victims world wide?
 That's difficult to say because we don't have an accurate count of actual victims, only 'guesstimates' from biased sources.
 Let's say that all countries had an equal number of victims- which would be an estimate of 12,244 per country based on the 2.4 million claim from 2012.
 If the other claims of 27 million victims worldwide is more accurate, then it would be more like 137,755 victims per country per year.
 Let's give the US 3 times the number that a very small country might have- so let's say the US has 413,265 victims... but according to the US Government 2011 report on human trafficking from January 2008 to June 2010, it investigated a mere 2,515 possible cases of human trafficking.
 And it determined, at the close of the report, that of the 2,515 cases, 30% were found to be actual cases of human trafficking, 38% NOT human trafficking and the remained undetermined.
 So, if we start out with the presumption that there are 413,265 human trafficking victims in the US at any given time - or that the number represents an annual figure, WHERE ARE THE VICTIMS?

 The report says "Among trafficking incidents opened for at least one year, 30% were confirmed to be human trafficking, 38% were confirmed not to be human trafficking, and the remaining incidents were still open at the end of the study period."